OG-MrB/secure-roots-website/_posts/2025-10-15-criminals-have-jobs-too.md

 image: /img/cybercriminals_have_jobs_too.png
 description: "Cybercrime isn’t chaos — it’s commerce.
 Discover why attackers have professionalized their trade, why every organization is a target, and how Secure Roots helps companies build cultures of security strong enough to withstand industrialized threat actors."
 ---
+Cybercrime isn’t chaos — it’s commerce.
+Discover why attackers have professionalized their trade, why every organization is a target, and how Secure Roots helps companies build cultures of security strong enough to withstand industrialized threat actors.
 # (Cyber) Criminals Have Jobs Too

 Every day, somewhere in the world, someone’s credentials are sold before their morning coffee brews.